28 cm SK L/50 gun

 The 28 cm SK L/50 was a German naval gun that was used in World War I and World War II.
 Originally a naval gun, it was adapted for land service after World War I.

 Description

 The 28 cm SK L/50 gun weighed 41.5 t, had an overall length of 14.15 m and its bore length was 13.421 m.
 Although called 28 cm, its actual caliber was 28.3 cm.
 It used the Krupp horizontal sliding-block, or "wedge", as it is sometimes referred to, breech design rather than the interrupted screw used commonly used in heavy guns of other nations.
 This required that the propellant charge be loaded in a metal, usually brass, case which provides obturation i.e. seals the breech to prevent escape of the expanding propellant gas.

+Naval turrets

+In shipboard use, these guns were mounted in twin turrets as the primary battery of three German battlecruisers: the two ships of the Moltke class (SMS Moltke and SMS Goeben) plus SMS Seydlitz, each mounting five of these turrets for a total of ten guns.